Ecommerce Fulfilment Guide

 Small or young ecommerce businesses may load their car with packages and drive to the post office or local UPS Store to ship them out.
 Bigger, more established ecommerce companies will rate shop carriers to get the best discounts for their larger monthly order volume.

 Fulfilment companies provide bulk discounted rates, so ecommerce businesses can offer the fastest, most affordable shipping.
-Fulfilment companies also have shipping carriers pick up packages from their fulfilment centres daily.
+Fulfilment companies also have shipping carriers pick up packages from their fulfilment centers daily.

 For small or new ecommerce businesses, ecommerce warehousing may be done from the owner’s garage, basement, or apartment until they outgrow the space.
 At that point, an ecommerce business will have to rent storage space, lease a warehouse, or outsource logistics to a third-party and store inventory in their fulfilment centre.